Life Insurance for Catapres users.

 These individuals should have a steady employment record, no issues with their driver’s license, or the law, and there shouldn’t be any indication that they may be struggling with substance abuse of any kind.
 Or to put it another way, they should resemble any other “Preferred” life insurance applicant.

 Individuals who don’t…

-Meet these exact standards, may still be able to qualify for a traditional term or whole life insurance policy only now they most likely won’t be able to qualify for a Preferred rate and may now have to settle for a Standard or “sub-standard” rate.
+Meet these exact standards, may still qualify for a traditional term or whole life insurance policy only now they most likely won’t be able to qualify for a Preferred rate and may now have to settle for a Standard or “sub-standard” rate.

 What can I do to help ensure that I get the “best life insurance” for me?

 In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.